passport/www.passportjs.org/books/concepts/oauth/request-token.md

   oauth_signature="qCMIWvfCvmP0ZsfWGTPnuaPXsQE%3D"
 ```

+The parameters for this request are conveyed in the `Authorization` header.
-Let's examine the parameters in this request.
+Let's examine them.

 TODO: